cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                 [--err-invalid-format {true,false}] [--err-graphics-buffer-overflow {true,false}]
                 [--err-runtime-check-failed {true,false}] [input]

-Decompile a binary msch file into schematic definition file.
+Load schematic from a binary msch file  or  the  in-game  Schematics  Library for further processing (decompiling into a Schemacode definition file, running on the internal emulator or sending to the in-game library)

 named arguments:
   -h, --help             show this help message and exit